zackargyle/redux-async-queue/README.md

 ## What is it?

 ReduxAsyncQueue [middleware](https://github.com/reactjs/redux/blob/master/docs/advanced/Middleware.md) makes queueing redux actions painless.
 This allows you to fire multiple actions simultaneously and have them execute asynchronously in order.

+The middleware will search for any action that has the `queue` property.
+It will then add the `callback` function to the corresponding queue.
+The `queue` key specifies to which queue this callback belongs.
+You may have several different queues for any given application.

 For example, let's say we are making burgers (because they're delicious!).
 We can only make one burger at a time, but our friends keep coming up and saying they want one.
 You have 10 requests, but can only make one at a time.
 Here is how we'd write that delicious example out with the ReduxAsyncQueue middleware.